hololeap/queque/README.md

     # Clears all data, effectively removing the Redis key
     q1.clear!

+    t = Thread.new do
+      puts "We got one! #{q1.pop.inspect}"
+    end
+    # The thread is sleeping until new data is added to q1

+    q.push Queque
+    # will print "We got one!
+Queque"

+    q.pop(true)
+    # Raises ThreadError, 'queque empty'

 The [Redis library](https://github.com/redis/redis-rb) will automatically select `redis://127.0.0.1:6379/0` as the Redis server.
 If you need to connect to a different Redis server or database, you can set `Redis.current` before making your Queques.